GenomicsAotearoa/hts_workshop_mpi/docs/level2/43_annotation_augustus.md

 >**Note:** `AUGUSUTUS` does require training against a closely related model organisms to generate accurate predictions, which we do not have for this workshop.
 We will instead be performing predictions with a few different models and seeing how the outputs differ.

-!!! question "Exercise"

-    Find the latest version of `AUGUSTUS` on NeSI and load it.

-    ??? circle-check "Solution"

-        !!! terminal "code"

-            ```bash
-            module spider augustus

-            module purge
-            module load AUGUSTUS/3.5.0-gimkl-2022a

-            augustus
-            ```

-            ??? success "Output"

-                ```
-                AUGUSTUS (3.5.0) is a gene prediction tool.
-                Sources and documentation at https://github.com/Gaius-Augustus/Augustus

-                usage:
-                augustus [parameters] --species=SPECIES queryfilename

-                'queryfilename' is the filename (including relative path) to the file containing the query sequence(s)
-                in fasta format.

-                SPECIES is an identifier for the species.
-Use --species=help to see a list.

-                parameters:
-                ...

-                For a complete list of parameters, type "augustus --paramlist".
-A description of the important ones can be found in the file RUNNING-AUGUSTUS.md.
-                ```

 ---

 ## Predicting protein coding regions